MSU-CSE491/CSE491/projects.md

 # Project Groups

 You will be in a group of three to four people to work on one of the above modules as a semester-long project.
+Students will have the opportunity to discuss potential project ideas with each other and propose groups to the instructors.
+The instructors will also help students form groups as needed, trying to match appropriate skill combinations and interests.

-*Under Construction*
+Once groups are formed, members will devise a working agreement with a plan for how they will all contribute to the project and support one another.
+Here is an [example agreement](example_agreement.html).